Asch conformity experiments: Results

 In the control group, with no pressure to conform to actors, the error rate on the critical stimuli was less than 0.7%.

 In the actor condition also, the majority of participants' responses remained correct (64.3%), but a sizable minority of responses conformed to the actors' (incorrect) answer (35.7%).
-The responses revealed strong individual differences: 12% of participants followed the group in nearly all of the tests.
+The responses revealed individual differences: 12% of participants followed the group in nearly all of the tests.
 26% of the sample consistently defied majority opinion, with the rest conforming on some trials.
 An examination of all critical trials in the experimental group revealed that one-third of all responses were incorrect.
 These incorrect responses often matched the incorrect response of the majority group (i.e., actors).
 Overall, 74% of participants gave at least one incorrect answer out of the 12 critical trials.
 Regarding the study results, Asch stated: "That intelligent, well-meaning young people are willing to call white black is a matter of concern."

 Interview responses

 Participants' interview responses revealed a complex mixture of individual differences in subjects' reaction to the experimental situation, with distinct reactions linked to factors such as confidence, self-doubt, the desire to be normative, and resolving perceived confusion over the nature of the task.

 Asch's report included interviews of a subject that remained "independent" and another that "yielded".
 Each provided a descriptive account following disclosure of the true nature of the experiment.
 The "independent" subject said that he felt happy and relieved and added, "I do not deny that at times I had the feeling: 'to go with it [...]
 I'll go along with the rest.
-At the other end of the spectrum, one "yielding" subject (who conformed in 11 of 12 critical trials) said, "I suspected about the middle—but tried to push it out of my mind."
+At the other end of the spectrum, one "yielding" subject (who conformed in 11 of 12 critical trials) said, "I suspected about the middle –but tried to push it out of my mind."
 Asch points out that although the "yielding" subject was suspicious, he was not sufficiently confident to go against the majority.